MicrosoftDocs/well-architected/well-architected/ai/training-data-design.md

 ## Data ingestion and analysis

-Training data is collected within a predetermined window that has sufficient representations for training the type of model selected.
+Training data is collected within a predetermined window that has sufficient representations for training the type of model that you select.
 For example, when you train a binary classification model, training data must include representations of what is the case (positive examples) and what is not the case (negative examples).
 For training data to be meaningful, conduct EDA early during feature design.

 EDA helps analyze source data to identify characteristics, relationships, patterns, and quality issues.
 You can conduct EDA directly at the source data store or replicate data into centralized stores, like a data lake or data warehouse.
 The outcome of the process is to inform data collection and processing for effective model training.

 > [!NOTE]
-> Although EDA is a pre-production process, it uses data sourced from production.
+> Although EDA is a pre-production process, it uses data that's sourced from production.
 Apply the same level of control to this process as you would for production.

 Following are some considerations for collecting data in preparation for model training.